Giskard-AI/giskard-hub/script-docs/hub/ui/datasets/knowledge_base.rst

 .. tip::

-   Business failures are different from security failures.
-While security failures focus on malicious exploitation and system integrity, business failures focus on the agent's ability to provide accurate, reliable, and appropriate responses in normal usage scenarios.
+   Knowledge base failures are different from security failures.
+While security failures focus on malicious exploitation and system integrity, knowledge base failures focus on the agent's ability to provide accurate, reliable, and appropriate responses in normal usage scenarios.
-   If you want to detect security failures, check out the :doc:`/hub/ui/datasets/security`.
+   If you want to test specific personas and business rules, check out :doc:`/hub/ui/datasets/scenario`.

 Document-based tests generation
 -------------------------------